-It is important to understand the chemistry of the InstaPURE process and its amazing ability to perform like a cold sterilant.
+It is important to understand the chemistry of the InstaPURE Process™ and its amazing ability to perform like a cold sterilant.
 Peracetic Acid is an organic compound produced by reacting acetic acid, a component of vinegar, and hydrogen peroxide.
 This creates an equilibrium mixture of acetic acid, hydrogen peroxide, and peracetic acid.
 The vapor contains all three of these compounds.
-Here are a few interesting bullet points of InstaPURE, i.e. Peracetic Acid.
+Here are a few interesting bullet points of InstaPURE Process™, i.e. Peracetic Acid.

 - Peracetic acid is also known as peroxyacetic acid or PAA.

-- The InstaPURE process’ Vapor destroys microorganisms by Lysis. (tearing open the cell wall)
+- The InstaPURE Process™’ vapor destroys microorganisms by causing lysis. (tearing open of the cell wall).

-- Killing microorganisms by Lysis prevents cells or spores from creating resistant mechanism defense.
+- Killing microorganisms by lysis prevents cells or spores from creating resistant defense mechanisms.

-- This process (if fogged correctly) produces dramatically increased vapor pressure.
-As a side note, Hydrogen Peroxide vapor has very little vapor pressure.
-In other words, HPV is adequate at killing microorganisms that the vapor lands on, however, it is not good at finding microorganisms in cracks and crevices of a home or facility or pushing itself to various heights of a ceiling.
+- This process, when applied correctly, dramatically increases vapor pressure in the space.
+To compare, hydrogen peroxide vapor (HPV) creates very little vapor pressure.
+As such, HPV is adequate at killing microorganisms that the vapor touches, but it is ineffective at reaching microorganisms in cracks and crevices of a home or facility, or at pushing itself upward to high surfaces.

-- The InstaPURE process breaks down to oxygen, water and acetic acid.
-Re-entry is usually allowed within 2 hours post treatment.
-We direct measure the PAA vapor and hydrogen peroxide vapor with a gas sensing direct measurement device to ensure PPM levels are at or below 0.5 and 0.4 respectively so as to confirm the safety of re-entry into the space.
+- The InstaPURE Process™ breaks down to oxygen, water, and acetic acid.
+Re-entry to the treated spaces is usually allowed within 2 hours post-treatment.
+We directly measure the PAA vapor and hydrogen peroxide vapor with a gas-sensing direct measurement device to ensure PPM levels are at or below 0.5 and 0.4 respectively, confirming the safety of re-entry into the space.

 Understanding the Science

-Synergistic Behavior with Acetic Acid and Hydrogen Peroxide?
+The Synergistic Behavior Between Acetic Acid and Hydrogen Peroxide

 Peracetic acid solutions also contain hydrogen peroxide.
-PeroxyChem’s VigorOx® WWT II PAA solution contains 15% PAA by weight, but also 23% hydrogen peroxide.
-It is believed that the predominant disinfection comes from the peracetic acid, as PAA is a much more potent antimicrobial agent than hydrogen peroxide, especially at low concentrations.
-Several research studies have shown that there are virtually no synergistic effects between the PAA and hydrogen peroxide.
-However, several investigations suggest that there may be enhanced microbial efficiency due to a potential efficacious synergy in PAA and hydrogen peroxide.
-These investigations compared solutions containing “pure” PAA, hydrogen peroxide only and commercially available combinations of both PAA and hydrogen peroxide.
+The prevailing belief claims that the predominant disinfection comes from peracetic acid, as PAA is a much more potent antimicrobial agent than hydrogen peroxide, especially at low concentrations.
+Several research studies have argued that there are virtually no synergistic effects between the PAA and hydrogen peroxide.
+However, several investigations suggest that there may be enhanced microbial efficiency due to a potential efficacious synergy between PAA and hydrogen peroxide.
+They compared solutions containing “pure” PAA, hydrogen peroxide only, and commercially available combinations of both PAA and hydrogen peroxide.

-The results suggest that the kinetic model of combined PAA and hydrogen microbial inactivation occurs in a staged process, including sensitization, catalase attack and irreversible attack leading to lysis.
-These works indicate that PAA must first initiate the attack on the cell, damaging the protective systems before the hydrogen peroxide can participate in actively in the bacterial inactivation reaction, and that once the catalase within the microorganism is inhibited by PAA, the hydroxyl radical can rapidly damage the cell.
+The results of these investigations suggest that the kinetic model of combined PAA and hydrogen microbial inactivation occurs in a staged process that includes sensitization, catalase attack, and irreversible attack leading to lysis.
+The results indicate that PAA must first initiate the attack on the cell, damaging the protective systems before the hydrogen peroxide can contribute to the bacterial inactivation reaction.
+Once the catalase within the microorganism is inhibited by PAA, the hydroxyl radical can rapidly damage the cell.